 - Management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.

 - Because of the risks of addiction, abuse, and misuse with opioids, even at recommended doses, and because of the greater risks of overdose and death with long-acting opioids, reserve Methadone hydrochloride tablets for use in patients for whom alternative analgesic treatment options (e.g., non-opioid analgesics or immediate-release opioid analgesics) are ineffective, not tolerated, or would be otherwise inadequate to provide sufficient management of pain.

-- Methadone hydrochloride tablets are not indicated as an as-needed (prn) analgesic.
+- Methadone hydrochloride tablets, USP is not indicated as an as-needed (prn) analgesic.

 - Detoxification treatment of opioid addiction (heroin or other morphine-like drugs).

 - Maintenance treatment of opioid addiction (heroin or other morphine-like drugs), in conjunction with appropriate social and medical services.

 Conditions For Distribution And Use Of Methadone Products For The Treatment Of Opioid Addiction